 Everyone has had that one jar or bottle that cannot be opened by hand, whether you are disabled or not.
 You know the situation.
 You fancied that Bolognese sauce that you have stuffed in a jar, or that nice Balti Curry, in a jar, at the back of your cupboard.
-You get it out, you twist the lid and…. the lid doesn’t move.
+Hungry, you get it out, you twist the lid and…. the lid doesn’t move.
 You try again and again and again.
 You just can’t get that lid off and the more you try, your palms sweat.
-You pass it to someone else and they open it.
+So, you

-There are aides out there that help but they can be expensive and they evolve a lot of trial and error.
-So if the aides themselves are expensive and they don’t work when you buy them, the whole trial and error side is even more expensive.
-Any mathematicians want to work that out for me?
+There are aides out there that help.
+But they can be expensive and they evolve a lot of trial and error.
+So, if the aides themselves are expensive and they don’t work when you buy them, the whole trial and error side is even more expensive.

 This post is here to perhaps help you narrow down some of those trial and errors so you don’t have to spend a fortune on aides you cannot afford but I will say that I haven’t tried most of the equipment mentioned in this post.
 A lot of it will be looking at the devices capabilities and judging your needs or the needs of the person who will be using it.

 The one device I did use is the Sologrip Jar opener, so before I start this post, let me just tell you a story I find funny.

 While I love my solo grip, if the jar is on too tight, I still cannot get into it easily.
 Last Night, my flatmate Lizzie and I spent a good half an hour trying to get into a jar of Doritos Dip.
 Here was the process:

 - Put Doritos Dip in Sologrip and twist